Defending School District Appeals

 - The school district files the most appeals because they typically have the highest millage rate and therefore the most financial incentive.

-- The county’s position is supposed to support the 2002 ‘base year’ system, and what the County certified.
-Unfortunately, the county sometimes supports the school districts.
-Very rarely if ever, have we witnessed the county strongly oppose a school district.
-Basically, their friends.
+- The County’s position is supposed to support the 2012 ‘base year’ system, and what the County certified.
+Unfortunately, the County sometimes supports the school districts.
+Very rarely if ever, have we witnessed the County strongly oppose a school district.

 Since 2004, School Districts have been aggressively filing property appeals against property owners.
-There target has primarily been recent home buyers.
-Their rational is that if you bought a house for $500,000.00, and you are only assessed at $300,000.00 then your property taxes should be raised closer to your sales price.
-On first glance, this seems rationale.
-However, it’s flawed for several reasons.
+These appeals typically target recent home buyers.
+Their rationale is that if you recently bought a house for $500,000.00, and you are only assessed at $300,000.00, then your property taxes should be raised to reflect your purchase price.
+On first glance, this seems rational.
+However, it is flawed for several reasons.

 Second, a sale price is not always indicative of the true market value.
 Property owners often pay higher or lower than the true price of a property for many reasons.
 We have had clients move to Pittsburgh from New York, Virginia, and California, all areas where market values were substantially higher.
-These owners all substantially overpaid for properties based upon their prior locations and the real estate markets in those locations.
+These owners typically substantially overpaid for properties based upon their prior locations and the real estate markets in those locations.
+Additionally, other items may have been included in the purchase price which makes the listed purchase price more inflated than the true price that was paid for the house.
+Lastly, some property owners unfortunately discover various problems within their properties following the time of purchase, which can often mean that the true fair market value of the property is lower than what was paid.

-First, the school districts are not always prepared.
-When they file an appeal against a property owner, the school district has the burden of proof.
+When schools file an appeal against a property owner, the school district has the burden of proof.
 Legally, to change an assessment, a valuation method must be used.
 There are 3 valuation methods: (Sales Comparison) (Income/Expense) (Cost Approach).

 The school districts most often simply try to present the deed for the sale of the subject property as a basis to raise the property taxes.
 A sale of a subject can be persuasive, but is not authoritative.
 A valuation method must be used.

-First, they do not the system, the rules of law, or the forum involved.
-The school district attorneys are friends with the county lawyers, the municipal lawyers and the hearing officers.
-They work with each other every day, for months and years at a time.
-It is natural that friendships evolve.
+First, property owners are at a disadvantage because they do not know the system, the rules of law, or the forum involved.
+The school district attorneys are instead familiar with the process and many of the other attorneys present at these hearings.

-Second property owners do not have the advantage of negotiating and litigating cases against the taxing entities previously.
-We know for fact that the school districts and hearing officers do not treat all property owners the same.
-If anything should anger Allegheny residents, it is the fact, that personality and relationships is still factoring into assessments.
-The assessment is not blind, and in our humble opinion, can be very unfair for certain property owners.
+The reality unfortunately exists that personality and relationships still factor into assessments.
+The assessment process is not blind, and in our humble opinion, can be very unfair for certain property owners.
 We have seen basically identical houses on a street be settled by school districts with large discrepancies between the settlements.

 Be Careful About Attending the Hearing: